thomas-bouvier/portfolio/content/project/insapp/index.md

 The technology used for the database is [MongoDB](https://www.mongodb.com/).
 This project was a good opportunity to try NoSQL.

-The API is written in Golang and respects the REST architecture style.
-It sometimes requires evolutions (adding/modifying endpoints) according to the desired functionalities in the applications.
+The API is written in Go and respects the REST architecture style.
+It sometimes requires evolutions (adding/modifying endpoints) according to the desired features in the applications.
 A [multi-stage Docker build](https://docs.docker.com/develop/develop-images/multistage-build/#use-multi-stage-builds) is used to create a tiny Go image.
-You can find the [API repository](https://github.com/thomas-bouvier/insapp-go) on Github.
+You can find the API [repository](https://github.com/thomas-bouvier/insapp-go) on Github.

 Finally, the administration interface, accessible to association managers to post content, is written in JavaScript, using ES6 and AngularJS.